They may not always show it, but odds are that your child or a youth in your care wants you to take an interest in their life.

 Make sure they know they can “bother” you with whatever’s weighing them down.

-My Child is having suicidal thoughts.
-How can I support them?
+My child is having thoughts of suicide.
+How can I help them?

-Learning that your child is thinking about suicide can be a scary thing for a parent or caregiver.
+Learning that your child is thinking about suicide can be scary and overwhelming for a parent or caregiver.
 First of all, stay calm.
 And take their feelings seriously.

 • Encourage your child to talk about why they are thinking about suicide.
 Listen without dismissing or judging their feelings.